michaelnordmeyer/jekyll-theme-emojification/README.md

 When put in the directory `_includes`, `custom-header.html` and `custom-footer.html` allow to put custom snippets in it.

-### Cache buster for CSS and favicon files

-The option `cache_buster: true` in `_config.yml` allows for turning on a postfix for the CSS and favicon URLs, which make browsers to request it again, even though the cache time hasn't expired.
-It is useful to turn it on for a long as the cache expiration was after changing those.

 ## Installation

 Installation from Gem is recommended, but using a remote theme is also possible, even though it will increase build times a little, depending on your internet connection and the size of the theme download, because it will be downloaded during each build.
 Gems are installed locally.